mjwill206/2021_exit_velo_launch_angle/README.md

 Some interesting notes:
 - Yankees' slugger Aaron Judge has the highest average exit velocity (95.9 mph), while Angels' David Fletcher has the lowest (82.5 mph).
 - There's no "Coors Effect" for the Rockies' Raimel Tapia.
 He not only owns the lowest launch angle; he is the only qualified batter with a *negative* average launch angle (-3.1 degrees).
-- The Braves' re-acquired Adam Duvall ahead of the trade deadline, owner of the league leading average launch angle (24 degrees).
+- The Braves' re-acquired Adam Duvall ahead of the trade deadline, owner of the league-leading average launch angle (24 degrees).